mhlooten/powerplant-coding-challenge/README.md

 Objects/ --> Folder with the powerplant object/factory.
 The factories in the json document are converted into objects for easier use during the algorithm.
 tests/unittest.py --> Several unit tests to check the response of the API with different payloads

+## Docker
+For an implementation using docker, please refer to the 'docker' branch